dirtchild/weatherPi/README.md

 The code should be relatively well documented and easy to follow.
 The main funciton is to:

 1. Read all attached sensors
-1. Send the gathered data t
+1. Send the gathered data to
   1. weather underground
   1. a remote database (I use this to generate a basic current conditions page).

 The project uses a base object for data storage/passing - SensorData.
 The physical sensors used in this project are, in no particular order: